otson/Voxels/README.md

 #Voxels#

-Voxels is a 3D sandbox game written in Java.
+Voxels is a free open-source 3D sandbox game written in Java.
 The game world is procedurally generated and freely modifiable by the player.

 ### Features ###